 Have a large bowl of ice water ready for Step 2.
 Place a small bowl and beaters or a whisk in the freezer to chill for Step 3.Advertisement

 Whip cream in the chilled bowl until soft peaks form.

 Place reconstituted egg whites and cream of tartar in a large bowl.
 Beat with an electric mixer on low speed until frothy.
 Increase speed to high and beat until soft peaks form.
-Gradually add the remaining ½ cup sugar (or Splenda), beating until the meringue is stiff and glossy.
+Gradually add the remaining 1/2 cup sugar (or Splenda), beating until the meringue is stiff and glossy.

 Whisk one-fourth of the meringue into the cooled lemon mixture.
 Fold in the remaining meringue with a whisk.
 Fold in the whipped cream with a rubber spatula.
-Divide the mixture among eight ⅔- to ¾-cup dessert dishes or wineglasses.
+Divide the mixture among eight 2/3- to 3/4-cup dessert dishes or wineglasses.
 Cover and refrigerate until set, about 2 hours.

 Make Ahead Tip: Cover and refrigerate for up to 2 days.